Best of the Super Juniors: 2013

 The twentieth Best of the Super Juniors tournament was officially announced on March 28, 2013, and took place over ten shows between May 24 and June 9.
 The participants were announced on May 3; outside entrants included Beretta (American independents), Brian Kendrick (American independents), Kenny Omega (DDT), Ricochet (Dragon Gate), and Titán (Consejo Mundial de Lucha Libre).

 Ryusuke Taguchi, who originally won Block B, was sidelined with a hip injury following June 6 and was replaced in his semifinal match by Taka Michinoku, who had finished third in the block.
 The winner, Prince Devitt, became only the third wrestler to win all of his matches in the tournament.
 When Jushin Thunder Liger achieved the feat in 2001, his tournament comprised only six matches, while Devitt's comprised ten.
+Devitt, having recently turned heel and formed the villainous Bullet Club stable, used this showing of dominance over the division as an excuse to focus on the heavyweight scene, directly parlaying it into a #1 contendership match for the IWGP Heavyweight Championship at Dominion 6.22 (instead of the traditional junior title defence).
+However, unlike winners who had previously done the same like Wataru Inoue and Milano Collection AT, he maintained his stature as a junior heavyweight and remained the champion.
+After one final defence in July against Gedo, who did not even qualify to compete in the tournament, he refused to defned the championship again until Kota Ibushi - who was also excluded due to injury - returned and defeated him at Wrestle Kingdom 8.